ucrawler/nntplexer/README.md

 1 gbit per vm core, backends are tried in sequential order by priority in case of missing article.

+1 hetzner 4 core vm + 1 or more accounts from https://whatsmyuse.net/ is what you need.

 ## Proxying

 ### nginx